Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Markov processes

-Every model $(\T, q(\T))$ allows for an irreducible, aperiodic\footnote{Irreducible since $q_s\in\cP^+(\cA)$, aperiodic since any state $\s\in\T$ can be reached from itself in either $|\s|$ or $|\s|+1$ steps.} and ergodic~\cite{Fel57} Markov process.
-Such Markov process has a unique stationary distribution $\mu$ on the set of states $\T$ satisfying
+Every model $(\T, q(\T))$ allows for an irreducible, aperiodic\footnote{Irreducible since $q(\cdot|\s)\in\cP^+(\cA)$, aperiodic since any state $\s\in\T$ can be reached in either $|\s|$ or $|\s|+1$ steps.} and ergodic~\cite{Fel57} Markov process with a unique stationary distribution $\stn$ satisfying

 where $\trp$ is the standard transition probability matrix formed using $q(\T)$.
 Let $\ptq$ be the unique stationary Markov process $\{\ldots ,Y_0,Y_1,Y_2,\ldots\}$ which takes values in $\A$ satisfying